tungble/Data-Analysis-Portfolio/README.md

 <a name="portfolio-projects"></a>
 ## Portfolio Projects
-In this section I will list data analytics projects briefly describing the technology stack used to solve cases.
+In this section I will briefly list data analytics projects describing the technology stack used to solve cases.

-### Analyzing the Factors Contributing to the Success of a Movie
+### Bikeshare Rider Volume Forecast
 **Code:** Analyzing the Factors Contributing to the Success of a Movie.ipynb

 **Goal:** To determine what factors contribute the most to a movie's success.